IATI/IATI-Guidance/en/introduction/key-considerations/comprehensive.rst

 * Coverage - IATI data should represent a significant proportion of the development cooperation activities undertaken by the organisation.
 * Scope - IATI data should cover as many of the relevant fields outlined in the standard as possible.
-* Sense - IATI data should be represented in units that are manageable for the publisher and meaningful for the user - particularly when focussing on aggregation of transaction data.
+* Sense - IATI data should be represented in units that are manageable for the publisher and meaningful for the user - particularly when focusing on aggregation of transaction data.

 Considerations